- Foreign & Commonwealth Office and The Rt Hon William Hague

 - Part of:

-- UK prosperity and security: Asia, Latin America and Africa and Counter-terrorism
+- UK prosperity and security: Asia, Latin America and Africa, Counter-terrorism, and Pakistan

 - 19 November 2013

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Gifting of counter improvised explosive device equipment to the Pakistan Police, Civil Defence and Military.